Celebrity Big Brother USA: When Does It Start, And Who’s Going To Be On It?

 Fans have already put together something of a wish-list, which includes YouTuber Shane Dawson and Tiffany “New York” Pollard.

-in my 10 years on youtube i’ve never been on trending or featured EVER. i’m gonna say it…. i’m shookie. an actual shookie monster. ???????? pic.twitter.com/PBUZIhRpZy
+in my 10 years on youtube i’ve never been on trending or featured EVER. i’m gonna say it…. i’m shookie. an actual shookie monster.???????? pic.twitter.com/PBUZIhRpZy

 — Shane Dawson (@shanedawson) September 19, 2017